DevBarik731/AlphaC/README.md

 ## Overview

 This project is a chess engine built from scratch with the goal of understanding how chess engines work internally.
-The focus is on implementing the game's rules, move validation, game-state management, and eventually developing a competitive AI opponent.
+The focus is on implementing the game's rules, move validation, game-state management,position evaluation function and eventually developing a competitive AI opponent.

 ## Current Features